JENkt4k/sc-what-event-when/README.md

 ![empty password, warning](images/password-no-value-warn.png)

-clicking on an element in the page puts the item in 'focus', clicking off is removing the element from focus or *'blur'*-ing the element
+Clicking on an element in the page puts the item in 'focus', clicking off is removing the element from focus or *'blur'*-ing the element.

 If the user enters some data, leaves and then re-enters, the warning is hidden with the ternary operator code here: